chuan92/chuan92.github.io/README.md

-This is chuan92's blog with help of Jekyll-Bootstrap
+This is chuan92's blog with the help of Jekyll-Bootstrap